seanmtracey/PPE-Visor-Fabrication-Instructions/README.md

 ## How to print

-Neil Sewell of Solid Print3D has [written instructions](https://www.solidprint3d.co.uk/a-guide-to-printing-face-shields-battling-covid19-one-3d-print-at-a-time/) for printing the mask with the popular Ultimaker range of 3D printers
+Neil Sewell of Solid Print3D has [written instructions](https://www.solidprint3d.co.uk/a-guide-to-printing-face-shields-battling-covid19-one-3d-print-at-a-time/) for printing the visor with the popular Ultimaker range of 3D printers

-For those with the smaller CEL Robox 3D printers (used by Sean M. Tracey, Andy Stanford-Clark and others in the maker community) these instructions will walk you through how to adjust the parameters of the MASK.stl (included in this repo) file with the CEL AutoMaker software.
+For those with the smaller CEL Robox 3D printers (used by Sean M. Tracey, Andy Stanford-Clark and others in the maker community) these instructions will walk you through how to adjust the parameters of the VISOR.stl (included in this repo) file with the CEL AutoMaker software.

 ### Step 1.
 Loading the STL

-First download the attached MASK.stl file in this repo (taken from https://grabcad.com/library/coronavirus-flu-reusable-mask-1) to your computer, then open up the AutoMaker software.
+First download the attached VISOR.stl file in this repo (taken from https://grabcad.com/library/coronavirus-flu-reusable-mask-1) to your computer, then open up the AutoMaker software.

 ![](images/1.png)